 Documenting the ABG results in the notes

-1. Document the time and date that the ABG was performed (as this may be significantly different than the time you are documenting)
+1. Document the time and date that the ABG was performed as this may be significantly different from the time you are documenting.

-3. Document the ABG results and your interpretation of them (see our guide to interpreting an ABG here):
+3. Document the ABG results and your interpretation of them (see our guide to ABG interpretation):

-- Summary of the patient’s clinical condition when the ABG was performed (to provide some context for the results)
+A summary of the patient’s clinical condition when the ABG was performed (to provide some context for the results).

-- PaO2 – ensure to also document if the patient was on oxygen at the time the ABG was performed (including the flow rate and the oxygen delivery device).
+PaO2: make sure to also document if the patient was on oxygen at the time the ABG was performed (including the flow rate and the oxygen delivery device).